learn-co-curriculum/dsc-blogging-overview/README.md

   * Have high-quality content and formatting
   * Are something you would proudly show to a potential employer

 After you submit your blog posts, your teacher will grade them as Complete or Incomplete.
-Your blogs must all be submitted on time and receive Complete grades in order to continue through your course.
+Your blogs must all be submitted on time and receive Complete grades in order to continue through your program.

 ✨Have fun and happy blogging!✨